Driven (Rush song)

 "Driven" is a song by Canadian rock band Rush from their 1996 album Test for Echo.
 It was the third of five singles released from the album and reached No. 3 on the US Mainstream Rock chart.

 Lead singer and bassist Geddy Lee said about the song:'Driven' is just from a bass player’s point of view.
 I wrote that song with three tracks of bass.
 I brought it to Alex and said, 'Here’s the song; I did three tracks of bass, but I just did that to fill in for the guitar', and he said, 'Let’s keep it with the three basses.'
 So, I said, 'I love you.'

+"Driven" would later be included on Rush's compilation album Retrospective 3 (2009).